cse110-fa21-group12/cse110-fa21-group12/admin/cipipeline/phase2.md

 >
 > > - Deployment is currently being run through Firebase.

-# CI/CD Pipeline workflow summary:
+## CI/CD Pipeline workflow summary

 > 1.)
 Members are assigned tasks to complete locally on seperate branch from main.